esmanurarslan/patika.dev_sql/README.md

 # patika.dev_sql
 I try to learn SQL with my  own effort.So I started a SQL program on patika.dev.
-This repository include answers of this program's homework.
+This repository includes answers of this program's homework.